microsoft/botframework-solutions/docs/howto/assistant/personalization.md

   },
 ```

-Clean and Rebuild your project once changes have been made and ensure you update all localised versions as required for your assistant.
+Clean and Rebuild your project once changes have been made and ensure you update all localized versions as required for your assistant.

 ## Update the FAQ with QnAMaker

 The FAQ provided features commonly asked questions about the Bot Framework, but you may wish to provide industry-specific samples.

 To update an existing QnAMaker Knowledge Base, perform the following steps:

 1. Make changes to your QnAMaker Knowledge Base via the [LuDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) and [QnAMaker](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) CLI tools leveraging the existing QnA file stored within the `CognitiveModels\QnA` folder of your project or directly through the [QnAMaker Portal](https://qnamaker.ai).
 2. Run the following command to update your Dispatch model to reflect your changes (ensures proper message routing):

 ```shell
     dispatch refresh --bot "YOURBOT.bot" --secret YOUR_SECRET
 ```